For many doctors, launching your own medical practice is a lifelong aspiration. But it's no small task.

 Not ensuring a return on investment.
 Businesses can get sucked into buying new equipment or technology without a real benefit to doing so.
 Physician practices are no exception.
 If the new records software doesn’t pay for itself in increased efficiency or some other way, it may not be worth borrowing money to pay for.
 The same goes for the new equipment you’re buying to replace the machine that still works adequately.
 Will that new diagnostic device generate enough revenue to justify the cost of borrowing the money to pay for it?

 Thinking you can’t afford more debt.
-Don’t assume that your student loan debt and other obligations automatically disqualifies you for a business loan.
+Don’t assume that your student loan debt and other obligations automatically disqualify you for a business loan.
 The fact is, lenders are more than willing to work with physicians still carrying large medical school debt.
 Before you give up on an opportunity, get an accountant to help you run the numbers.
 If you can still make money after making monthly debt payments, then getting medical practice financing can be an opportunity to grow your practice.

 Don’t forget to protect your income with life and disability insurance

 Death and disability often happen suddenly and unexpectedly.
 Some people mistakenly believe that debts are retired or forgiven when a person dies or becomes disabled, but this is rarely the case.

 In general, your business debt becomes the responsibility of your estate following your death.
 Whoever is assigned as the executor of your estate will be in charge of settling your debts.

 However, if there is a co-signer on any loan and that person is still alive, he or she now owns the debt and must repay it.

 In community property states, all assets and liabilities acquired during a marriage are considered to be owned by both spouses, even if the spouse did not co-own, co-sign, or hold joint account status.
 This essentially means that in these states, joint ownership is automatically presumed by law.

 Your surviving spouse is liable for all debts that occurred during the marriage in community property states, which are: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.